ThinkingInTypes/ThinkingInTypes.github.io/Chapters/12_Errors_as_Values.md

 An important problem with this approach is that it is not clear which type is the success value and which type represents the error condition—because we are trying to repurpose existing built-in types to represent new meanings.

-In hindsight, it might seem like this “return package” approach is much more obvious than the elaborate exception-handling scheme that was adopted for C++, Java and other languages, but at the time the apparent overhead of returning extra bytes seemed unacceptable (I don’t know of any comparisons between that and the overhead of exception-handling mechanisms, but I do know that the goal of C++ exception handling is to have zero execution overhead if no exceptions occur).
+In hindsight, it might seem like this "return package" approach is much more obvious than the elaborate exception-handling scheme that was adopted for C++, Java and other languages, but at the time the apparent overhead of returning extra bytes seemed unacceptable (I don’t know of any comparisons between that and the overhead of exception-handling mechanisms, but I do know that the goal of C++ exception handling is to have zero execution overhead if no exceptions occur).

 Note that in the definition of `composed`, the type checker requires that you return `int | str` because `func_a` returns those types.
 Thus, when composing, type-safety is preserved.